antonreshetov/timefall/README.md

 The Timefall project is an open-source software that is being developed to provide users with an efficient and convenient time management tool.
 Created with modern software trends in mind, Timefall is a tool accessible to anyone who wants to better understand how they allocate their time and how it can be used most productively.
 It's a simple yet powerful tool capable of adapting to each user's needs.

+## Features

+### Task Creation with Hourly Rate

+The app allows you to create tasks and specify an hourly rate for each task.
+This feature is useful for tracking time and calculating payment.

+### Task Organization
+You can organize your tasks by grouping them into folders.
+This helps you easily find relevant tasks and manage them efficiently.

+### Time Entries Display Grouped by Days with Hourly Rate Calculation

+Timefall displays time entries grouped by days.
+You’ll see how much time was spent on each task, along with the calculated hourly payment.

+### Reports for Weeks, Months, and Years

+You can analyze your productivity by viewing reports for different time periods.
+This feature helps you understand how effectively you manage your time.

+### Privacy
+Timefall uses a simple JSON-based database stored locally on your computer, rather than in the cloud.

+## Who is Timefall Useful for?

+### Freelancers and Self-Employed Professionals
+Freelancers working on various projects can utilize Timefall to track their billable hours accurately.
+Whether you’re a freelance writer, designer, developer, or consultant, this app helps you manage your time and calculate earnings.

+### Software Developers and Designers
+Developers and designers often juggle multiple tasks simultaneously.
+Timefall assists them in organizing their work, tracking time spent on coding, designing, and debugging, and ensuring efficient project management.

+### Consultants and Sales Agents
+Consultants, sales representatives, and agents who bill clients based on hours worked can benefit from Timefall.
+It simplifies time tracking, allowing them to focus on client interactions and project delivery.

+### Students and Researchers
+Students working on research projects, assignments, or thesis writing can use Timefall to allocate time effectively.
+It helps them stay on track and meet deadlines.

+### Project Managers and Teams
+Project managers can monitor team productivity by analyzing time entries.
+Timefall’s reports provide insights into resource allocation, project progress, and team performance.

+### Personal Time Management
+Anyone seeking better time management — whether for personal tasks, side projects, or hobbies — can leverage Timefall.
+It’s a versatile tool for staying organized and productive.

 ## Development

 ### Prerequisites